GerBoyle/alpha-blog/README.md

-README for ruby on rails alpha blog project
+README for ruby on rails alpha blog projectgit